-NOTE: Have your Express Service Code ready when you call.
+Note: Have your Express Service Code ready when you call.
 The code helps Dell's automated-support telephone system direct your call more efficiently.

-Remember to fill out the Diagnostics Checklist.
+Remember to fill out the Table 7-1 on page 7-4.
 If possible, turn on your system before you call Dell for technical assistance and call from a telephone at or near the computer.
 You may be asked to type some commands at the keyboard, relay detailed information during operations, or try other troubleshooting steps possible only at the computer system itself.
 Ensure that the system documentation is available.

+CAUTION:

-A CAUTION: Before servicing any components inside your computer, see your System Information Guide for important safety information.
+Before servicing any components inside your computer, see your System Information Guide for important safety information.